labstructbioinf/pLM-BLAST/examples/bacteria.md

 For the analysis of the proteome of Nostoc punctiforme PCC 73102, we collected a set of protein sequences specific to this bacterium from the NCBI database.

 ## Data Preparation
-1. We downloaded protein sequences of Nostoc punctiforme PCC 73102 from the [NCBI database](https://www.ncbi.nlm.nih.gov/datasets/taxonomy/63737/) in FASTA format.
+1. Download protein sequences of Nostoc punctiforme PCC 73102 from the [NCBI database](https://www.ncbi.nlm.nih.gov/datasets/taxonomy/63737/) in FASTA format.
+It contains 6690 protein sequences.
-2. The fasta file with the sequence from October 22, 2023 has been added to the input folder.
-It contains 6690 protein sequences
-3. To streamline the analysis process, we've broken down the file into smaller segments, with each segment containing 1000 sequences.
+2. To streamline the analysis process, we've broken down the file into smaller segments, with each segment containing 1000 sequences.
 You'll find a script named "split_fasta.py" in the scripts folder, which can be employed for this task.
 (It's possible to conduct the analysis without splitting the files, but please bear in mind that longer sequences will demand more GPU memory.
 For graphics cards with 11 GB capacity, the maximum sequence length is approximately 3,500 amino acids.
 Consequently, sequences that exceed this length should be processed using the CPU.)

-    ```console
+    ```bash
     python examples/scripts/split_fasta.py examples/data/input/protein.fas protein_split -cs 1000 -ml 3500
     ```
-4. The fasta files will be used to calculate embeddings.
+3. The fasta files will be used to calculate embeddings.
 To do this, you should utilize the 'embeddings.py' script.
-    ```console
+    ```bash
     python embeddings.py start examples/data/input/protein_split_1.fas examples/data/output/protein_split_1.pt -embedder pt --gpu -bs 1 -t 6000
     ```
     The utilized flags are as follows: